Mcmicc3/linked-blog-starter-md/CSUSB/Summer 2024/Comm 3305/Midterm Notes.md

 39. Explain the values of diversity and democracy specifically as they relate to participatory culture.

+Diversity: lots of different kinds of people are members of the digital community

+Democracy in Interactions: most people feel that they have roughly the same ability to make their voice heard

 40. Explain the meaning and importance of the following points of caution regarding participatory culture, discussed in the lecture: